F.A.Q.#

 Entry points and editable mode: it is important to understand that the editable mode of a package is passive.
 It just tell Python to look directly at the location of the package you are working on instead of the place where regular packages are installed.
 In particular, just editing the pyproject.toml

-has no effect on the available entry points so if you change them you need to refresh your installations: inside your project directory and outside the dedicated environment, do:
+has no effect on the available entry points so if you change them you need to refresh your installations:

 $ pip install -e . -U